 In 2001-02, while completing his undergraduate degree in Vocal/General Music Education at Ball State University, Joshua was a guest student at San José State University where he studied conducting with Professor Elena Sharkova and Dr. Charlene Archibeque.
 Palkki served as choral director at Hoover Middle School and Lincoln High School, two performing arts schools in San José, California.
 He also taught choir and handbells at Norwood School in Bethesda, Maryland.
 During his tenure at Norwood he prepared a choir to perform in the American Ballet Theatre production of The Nutcracker at the Kennedy Center and was selected as a conducting fellow for the 2013 Chorus America Children’s/Youth Choir Conducting Master Class at the Cincinnati College Conservatory of Music.
 In 2012, Norwood granted him funds for travel to Kenya, which enabled collaboration with Children of Kibera Foundation (now part of the Kenya Education Fund) and Red Rose School.

 A native of Michigan’s Upper Peninsula, Joshua identifies very closely with Garrison Keillor’s tales of Lake Wobegon.
 In addition to great choral music, he has a keen interest in all things Finnish, LGBTQ and gender issues in music education, culturally relevant teaching, and broader issues of music education and social justice.
 Dr. Palkki has presented at state and national research and practitioner conferences including the NAfME National In-Service National Conference, the Society for Music Teacher Education Symposium, LGBTQ Studies in Music Education III, and the ACDA National Conference.
-His writing appears in the Choral Journal, Journal of Music Theory Pedagogy, Journal of Research in Music Education, Research and Issues in Music Education, and Research Studies in Music Education.
+His writing appears in the Choral Journal, Journal of Music Theory Pedagogy, Visions of Research in Music Education, Journal of Music Teacher Education, Journal of Research in Music Education, Research and Issues in Music Education, the International Journal of Music Education, and Research Studies in Music Education.
 Joshua currently serves on the editorial board of TOPICS, a practitioner journal published by the May Day Group and New Directions in Music Education published by Michigan State University.